eclipse/microprofile-lra/README.md

 The following requests can be made on the LRA URL.

-Note that if the coordinator does not know about the LRA it returns a `404 Not Found` response.
-If the coordinator knows that the LRA once existed but has since deleted it is should return a `410 Gone` response.
+*Note that if the coordinator does not know about the LRA it returns a `404 Not Found` response.
+If the coordinator knows that the LRA once existed but has since deleted it should return a `410 Gone` response.*

 <a name="proposed-change"></a>